ishan-marikar/ojasen-web/README.md

 1. Make sure you have the required environment variables set up
 2. Run `npx prisma generate` to generate the Prisma client
-3. Run `npx prisma db push` to create the database and tables
+3. Run `npx prisma migrate dev` to create the database and tables
+4. Run `npx tsx scripts/seed.ts` to populate initial facilitator data

 For production, you should use proper migrations instead of `db push`.